gilnam74/vex-sneppet/Algorithms.md

 # Result: 12:4
 ```

 In the second loop, with the help of the first value of the `range()` function, we skipping elements, that we already check in the first loop.
+But its still O(n^2).
+Can we do better?